Former Director/CEO CAR from 2013 to 2022

-Babatunde RABIU is a Professor of Physics and at moment the Director of the Centre for Atmospheric Research of the Nigerian National Space Research and Development Agency located within the Campus of the kogi State University, Anyigba.
+Babatunde RABIU is a Professor of Physics and at moment the Director of the African Regional Centre for Space Science and Technology Education in English (ARCSSTE-E), Ile-Ife

 - He was a Deputy Director in the Space Agency between 2010 and December 2012.